jkentjnr/grunt-force-developer/README.md

 #### options.outputDirectory
 Type: `String`
-Default value: `'package'`
+Default value: `'.package'`

 The folder used when the files are copied from the project folder into a salesforce package-compliant folder structure.

 #### options.outputPackageZip
 Type: `String`
-Default value: `'./package/package.zip'`
+Default value: `'./.package/package.zip'`

 The location where the zipped package is to be stored.